Mridul2005-eng/Steganography-Studio/README.md

 - Use `PNG` or `BMP` for encoded output.
 - Do not save the encoded image as `JPEG`, because JPEG compression can damage hidden data.

-## GitHub Showcase Tips

-- Add a screenshot of the GUI to this README.
-- Include a short demo GIF if you want the project page to stand out more.
-- Mention that the project combines steganography, encryption, GUI development, and validation logic.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.